tashoym94/TPS25-SQLITE/README Teacher.md

 ORDER BY caffeine DESC;
 ```

+`rm dylan.db` (into the nain terminal) allows you to remove a local database (command this outside of the sqlite3 shell)

 # Analytics Project

 Scenario: Your office has launched 4 pilot diversion programs.
 Leadership wants a summary of how these programs are performing and who they’re reaching.
 Your job is to query the database and create a short, clear report that answers the questions below.